The Prostate

 What is the Prostate?

-The male reproductive system is composed of the the penis, prostate, and testicles.
+The male reproductive system is composed of the penis, prostate, and testicles.
 The prostate is found below the bladder and in front of the rectum.
-It produces liquid that makes up a part of semen.
+It produces a fluid that makes up a part of semen.

 How Big is the Prostate?